oliviergimenez/Bayesian_Workshop/README.md

 ## To do list

-* Add a section on posterior predictive checks.
+* Add a section on posterior predictive checks, to comply with the 3 steps of a Bayesian analysis as defined by Gelman.
 * Add a short section on sequential analysis (today prior is yesterday posterior).
 * Write a short introduction to `Nimble` and provide both the `Jags` and `Nimble` codes.
 * More on prior predictive checks.